huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

 - Backend / External
     - The external portion of the backend primarily provides the parse method to be called by the UI.
 This method will read a command and call different portions of the front end's external api, depending on the command.
 Also available are getVariables, and getCommandHistory, to supply this information to the frontend to be displayed.
-This API extends to new commands, because a new command will just be parsed, and the internals of the backend will parse this new command.
+This API extends to new parser_private.commands, because a new command will just be parsed, and the internals of the backend will parse this new command.

 ```java
 interface BackendExternal {